Long range trap models on Z and quasistable processes: Proof of Theorem

-Since the process $\widetilde{C}^{(n)}_t$ is non decreasing, it can be easily checked that the oscillation function $w_s$ used in the condition (ii) of the Theorem 12.12.3 de \cite{whitt2002} equals 0.
-With this and using the fact that the process is non negative, we obtain that the tightness criteria of such a theorem, in a compact way using limits, are given by
+Using the fact that $\widetilde{C}^{(n)}$ is non decreasing, one readily checks that the oscillation function $w_s$ used in the condition (ii) of the Theorem 12.12.3 of \cite{whitt2002} equals 0.
+With this and using the fact that the process is non negative, we have that the tightness criteria of the latter theorem are given by

 where, for $t\in[0,T]$, we have that

 Taking $\varepsilon<T$, we have that, for $t=0$ and $t=T$, the quantity above reduces to

 and